0xSysR3ll/mybb-brute/README.md

 - Patience

-This tool has been tested on the latest version available of MyBB at the time of the development (`1.8.31`) but should work with
+This tool has been tested on the latest version available of MyBB at the time of the development (`1.8.31`) but should work with older versions also.

 <!-- Installation -->
 ### :gear: Installation